 Short Biography

-Douglas Lanman is a Research Scientist at NVIDIA, working in the Computer Graphics and New Experiences groups.
-His research is focused on computational imaging and display systems, including light field cameras, automultiscopic (glasses-free) 3D displays, and active illumination for 3D reconstruction.
+Douglas Lanman is a Research Scientist at Oculus VR R&D. His research is focused on computational displays and imaging systems, emphasizing compact optics for head-mounted displays (HMDs), glasses-free 3D displays, light field cameras, and active illumination for 3D reconstruction and interaction.
 He received a B.S. in Applied Physics with Honors from Caltech in 2002 and M.S. and Ph.D. degrees in Electrical Engineering from Brown University in 2006 and 2010, respectively.
-Prior to joining NVIDIA, he was a Postdoctoral Associate at the MIT Media Lab from 2010 to 2012 and an Assistant Research Staff Member at MIT Lincoln Laboratory from 2002 to 2005.
-Douglas has worked as an intern at Intel, Los Alamos National Laboratory, INRIA Rhône-Alpes, Mitsubishi Electric Research Laboratories (MERL), and the MIT Media Lab.
-He presented the "Build Your Own 3D Scanner" course at SIGGRAPH 2009 and SIGGRAPH Asia 2009, the "Build Your Own 3D Display" course at SIGGRAPH 2010, SIGGRAPH 2011, and SIGGRAPH Asia 2010, and the "Computational Imaging" and "Computational Displays" courses at SIGGRAPH 2012.
+He was a Senior Research Scientist at NVIDIA Research from 2012 to 2014, a Postdoctoral Associate at the MIT Media Lab from 2010 to 2012, and an Assistant Research Staff Member at MIT Lincoln Laboratory from 2002 to 2005.
+Douglas has presented the following SIGGRAPH courses: "Build Your Own 3D Scanner" (2009), "Build Your Own 3D Display" (2010, 2011), "Computational Imaging" (2012), "Computational Displays" (2012), and "Put on Your 3D Glasses Now: The Past, Present, and Future of Virtual and Augmented Reality" (2014).

 For additional details, see my curriculum vitae.